MikelSalazar/sparcl/guides/creationmode.md

 ### Select the content type and enter the URL to the content when necessary
 ![image](https://user-images.githubusercontent.com/231274/115960806-bdab1680-a513-11eb-8027-498b79159a19.png)

 **Placeholder**: This places generated content in the scene.
-In the future it will be possible to add styling to this content
+In the future it will be possible to add styling to this content.
+For now, GLSL shaders used for a placeholder can be tested

 **Model**: Allow to place a 3D model in gltf or glb format